bechynsky/Micropython/README.md

 ### How to use Access point mode

-Run thi code to find _mac address_ of your board.
+Run this code to find _mac address_ of your board.

 ```
 import network